 Trained by King Leatherbury, Ben's Cat will start the five-furlong turf sprint from post 9 in the 10-horse field.
-His regular jockey Julian Pimentel will be in the saddle.
+Installed as the 5-2 morning line favorite, his regular jockey Julian Pimentel will be in the saddle.

 Two years ago, Ben's Cat first won the event by two lengths as a 10-1 longshot against eight rivals and repeated last year as the 13-10 second pick with 4-5 favorite Tightend Touchdown finishing second.
 He was second in the inaugural Dash in 2011.

 Owned by The Jim Stable, Ben's Cat has won 26 of 40 lifetime starts and is on the verge of passing the $2 million mark in career earnings, standing now at $1,985,990.

 Tightend Touchdown, the 3-1 second pick in the program, has drawn post 2 for his try at beating Ben's Cat.
 Kendrick Carmouche has the mount on the 5-year- old chestnut gelding for trainer Jason Servis and the Mr. Amore Stable.